 15. Embrace the great outdoors

->

-> Finnish people love spending time in the great outdoors.
+Finnish people love spending time in the great outdoors.
 And why wouldn’t they?
 The landscape is nothing short of spectacular.
-And thanks to what’s known as ‘everyman’s right’, you can roam the countryside freely (sometimes even on privately-owned areas), as long as you show it due respect.
+And thanks to what’s known as ‘everyman’s right’, you can roam the countryside freely (sometimes on privately-owned areas), as long as you show it due respect.

->

-> This means in summer you can enjoy everything from berry-picking in the forests near Helsinki to hiking through the picture-perfect trails of the Pyhä-Luosto National Park in Finnish Lapland.
+This means in summer you can enjoy everything from berry-picking in the forests near Helsinki to hiking through the picture-perfect trails of the Pyhä-Luosto National Park in Finnish Lapland.

->

-> And if you’re visiting during in winter, then a spot of snow sports at one of Finland’s 75 ski resorts is a must, as they’re practically guaranteed to have snow for from October through to May.
+And if you’re visiting during winter, then a spot of snow sports at one of Finland’s 75 ski resorts is a must, as they’re practically guaranteed to have snow from October through to May.

->

-> Ready to go?
+Ready to go?

 Whether you’re discovering the wonders of Finnish Lapland in the thick of winter or drifting around the thousands of islands of the Finnish Archipelago in summer, you’re guaranteed to want to return to explore even more of this incredible country.